-After pretty much stealing the show (with Seven Spires) during the latest Dragonforce tour, Visions of Atlantis are releasing their new album called ‘’Pirates’’.
-The Austrian wayfarers are back after 2019’s Wanderers and releasing an excellent live album back in 2020 which I reviewed for another site.
-They played one new song during their latest North American Tour and the fan reaction was massive so it’s time to get excited about this new opus!
+After getting rave reviews during the latest Dragonforce tour, Visions of Atlantis are releasing their new album ‘’Pirates’’.
+It was one of the very first North American tours for the band and it was their coming-out party.
+The Austrian wayfarers are back after 2019’s Wanderers and releasing an excellent live album back in 2020.
+They played one new song during their latest North American Tour and the fan reaction was massive.
+So it’s time to get excited about this new opus!

 There has been a revolving door of members in this band since its birth back in 2000, even before that when they were called Vipera Aspis.
 The only founding member still with the band is Thomas Caser.
 They have had four other female vocalists and three other male vocalists.
 It’s not easy to get on track and really follow a band if they are constantly changing members obviously.
 After so much inner conflict, I am happy to see the resemblance of order and this is the third album with the French siren, Clémentine Delauney.